 They contain no chemicals associated with nonstick cookware or metals such as steel, cast iron, or copper.

-Glass bakeware--such as Pyrex--is somewhat different because it contains no glazes or dyes, probably making it the absolute safest possible choice, though it's generally made only for bakeware and storage, not the stove top.
+Glass bakeware--such as Pyrex--is different because it contains no glazes or dyes, probably making it the absolute safest possible choice, though it's generally made only for bakeware and storage, not for the stove top.
 (Using Pyrex on a hot burner may cause it to shatter.)

 Is Stoneware Cookware Nonstick?